-Responsibility for the enforcement of health and safety is split between the Health and Safety Executive (HSE) and Local Authorities.
+Responsibility for health and safety is split between the national Health and Safety Executive (HSE) and local councils.

 Health and safety enforcement plan

-The Council is required to prepare and publish an annual service plan.
+The council must prepare and publish an annual service plan.

 Health and safety service Plan 2013/14 [pdf document]

 Who is responsible for health and safety?